provenance-io/provenance/x/exchange/spec/01_concepts.md

 #### Commitment Settlement Fee Collection

-During a commitment settlement, a market can collect fees by populating the `fees` field in the settlement msg.
+During a commitment settlement, a market can collect fees by populating the `fees` field in the [MsgMarketCommitmentSettleRequest](03_messages.md#msgmarketcommitmentsettlerequest).
 The exchange does **NOT** keep any portion of these fees.
 Only fees that have been committed to the market can be collected in this way.